-It's very important to fully prepare (clean out) your colon before a colonoscopy.
-If stool remains in the colon and obstructs your doctor's view of the colon wall, you will likely need a follow-up colonoscopy sooner than usual to ensure that all polyps are discovered.
+It's very important to fully clean out your colon before a colonoscopy.
+If stool remains in the colon and blocks your health care provider's view of the colon wall, you will likely need another colonoscopy sooner than usual to make sure all polyps are found.

 Preparing for an appointment

-You may be referred to a doctor who specializes in digestive diseases (gastroenterologist).
+You may be referred to a health care provider who specializes in digestive diseases, called a gastroenterologist.